 - fails to respond to your request within 21 days,

 you have the right to lodge a complaint with a free, independent external dispute resolution (EDR) scheme which will investigate your complaint and can order the lender or lessor to change your repayments in a way that will allow you to repay the loan or lease.
-The two EDR schemes which your lender or lessor must be a member of are the Financial Ombudsman Service (FOS) or the Credit and Investments Ombudsman (CIO)
+The EDR scheme which your lender or lessor must be a member of is the Australian Financial Complaints Authority (AFCA).

 You also have the right to apply to a court for a hardship variation.
 This is complex and you would need to get legal advice before doing so to avoid unnecessary costs.

 More information & trouble shooting tips

 For more information about applying for hardship, go to: